 The world record to row across the Atlantic is 29 days; the average is 60, and the longest 120.
 Between the two islands, we will be tested as a crew to the limits of our physical and mental capabilities as we push to be the youngest and fastest three women to ever row across the Atlantic Ocean.

-We will be rowing in a Rannoch R45, named Dolly Parton (as we absolutely love her!)
+We will be rowing in a brand new Rannoch R45 Elite, named Dolly Parton (as we absolutely love her!).

 She's eight metres long and two metres wide, with only two small cabins for protection against the waves, storms, and powerful sun rays.
 If the waves prove too much and the boat capsizes, it is designed to self-right.